-Note: WGU is the first exclusively online university to receive NCATE accreditation for its degree programs that lead to teacher licensure, a testament to the fact that WGU graduates "have the knowledge and skills to be effective in helping all students learn."
+WGU is the first exclusively online university to receive NCATE accreditation for its degree programs that lead to teacher licensure, a testament to the fact that WGU graduates have the knowledge and skills to be effective in helping all students learn.

 To be considered eligible for enrollment in this program, you must meet the appropriate content requirements (PDF).
 Speak to an Enrollment Counselor to determine whether you have the sufficient background for entry into this program.

 This program will be flexible and adaptable to your schedule.
 Demonstration teaching and the cohort seminar are offered twice each year, in the fall and spring.
 Click here to learn how your program works.

 We developed this elementary education program with significant input from experts and educational leaders who serve on our Education Program Council.
 This online degree program requires the completion of coursework to ensure you have the essential skills and knowledge you need to become a licensed teacher, as well as practice teaching in an actual classroom and the completion of a professional portfolio.
 The Post-Baccalaureate Teacher Preparation Program in Elementary Education is nationally recognized by the Association for Childhood Education International (ACEI).